hth313/OS4/doc/introduction.rst

 by HP for the HP-41 firmware).

 OS4 is a support module and requires other extension modules to expose its capabilities to the user.
-One such module is Boost which makes good use of OS4.
+Examples of such modules are Ladybug and Boost.
 You can also use OS4 in your own module projects.

-At a very high level, OS4 does the following:
+At a very high level OS4 does the following:

 #.
 Removes the 64 function limitation for a single plug-in module
    page.